ibm-cloud-docs/vpc/bs_snapshots_about.md

 Creating a cross-regional copy affects billing.
 You're charged for the data transfer and the storage consumption in the target region separately.

-When you create a snapshot or list details of a snapshot in the console, from the CLI or with the API, the system lists only the direct copies of the snapshot that you specified.
+When you create a snapshot or list details of a snapshot, the system lists only the direct copies of the snapshot that you specified.
 If you create a copy of a copy, the second copy is not returned when you query the original snapshot.
 {: note}

 ### Snapshot consistency groups